freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### Oct 28, 2022
+1. Python is one of the most widely used programming languages on Earth right now.
+In science, in industry, and in high school robotics clubs around the world.
+You, too, can learn to wield this mighty Python power.
+I'm sick as a dog as I type this, so if what I'm saying sounds silly, it's probably the NyQuil talking. freeCodeCamp has published dozens of Python video courses, but this week I wanted to share something for the folks who prefer good old fashion book learning. (full-length book): https://www.freecodecamp.org/news/learn-python-book/

+2. Ah.
+Graph Algorithms.
+The bane of every coding interview prepper.
+These powerful programming patterns are over-represented in job interview questions, so you'll want to eventually learn them well.
+This course will help you grok Depth-First Traversal, Breadth-First Traversal, Shortest Path, and Dijkstra's Algorithm.
+This Dijkstra guy, he's kind of a big deal.
+More on him later.
+(2 hour YouTube course): https://www.freecodecamp.org/news/learn-how-graph-algorithms-work/

+3. User Interface VS User Experience – what's the difference, you might ask?
+Well, User Interfaces have been around since the industrial revolution.
+Think the control room of a power station, or the cockpit of a plane.
+But User Experience – that's a more recent way of thinking about Human-Computer Interaction.
+The term was coined in the 1990s by a designer and cognitive psychologist at Apple.
+This tutorial by freeCodeCamp instructor Dionysia Lemonaki will explain the distinctions between the two and their shared history.
+She'll also walk you through the UX Design Process.
+(20 minute read): https://www.freecodecamp.org/news/ux-vs-ui-whats-the-difference-definition-and-meaning/

+4. Without computer networks, I'd need to put on my sneakers and run this letter to your door.
+Or bankrupt our charity buying postage stamps.
+Over the past 30 years, networks have changed almost everything about talking, learning, and getting things done.
+They are worthy of your attention and your respect.
+So learn a bit more about how they work.
+This tutorial will walk you through 5 of the most important layers – from the physical hardware all the way up to the applications running on top of all that sweet, sweet abstraction.
+(20 minute read): https://www.freecodecamp.org/news/the-five-layers-model-explained/

+5. The freeCodeCamp community just turned 8 years old.
+A big Happy Birthday to all y'all who've been a part of our charity's endeavor.
+I have a byte-sized update on the community (8.9Kb of text, to be exact).
+You'll learn about our progress with the Data Science courses, the Math and Computer Science degrees we're developing, and more.
+I promise it's worth your (12 minute read): https://www.freecodecamp.org/news/freecodecamp-math-computer-science-degree-update/

+Quote of the Week (from the man himself, and apt given we started developing our computer science degree last year): *"Computer Science is no more about computers than astronomy is about telescopes."* — Edsger Dijkstra, Mathematician, Computer Scientist, Turing Award Winner, and fellow Texan (I live in Texas if you didn't know that.
+Nevermind.
+I'm not the important one here.)

 ### Oct 21, 2022
 1. The freeCodeCamp community is proud to publish the full Harvard CS50 computer science lecture series, taught by world-renowned professor David J. Malan.
 You'll learn about C programming, Python, SQL, web development, and a ton of computer science theory.
 This course also includes tons of labs, exercises, and even an offshoot course on game development.
 (25 hour YouTube course): https://www.freecodecamp.org/news/harvard-cs50/